TimRudy/ice-chips-verilog/docs/validation-scheme.md

 The test bench, actually, states and makes explicit all those details of functions and transformations.
 It stands as a contract.
 (If there is a gap discovered later, it can be adjudicated in the court of open source and remedied with a pull request.)

-I would just like to make the point that a test bench, and the effort put into it, is a signifier of quality too.
+##### Self-checking:

-By the way, on a technical note...
-IceChips testing is a binary, Pass/Fail exercise, because tests are written with a set of macros.
+On a technical note: IceChips testing is a binary, Pass/Fail exercise, because tests are written with a set of macros.
 These macros are "assert" statements that log a failure message if the stated condition is not met.
 Take a look at tests in any test bench, for example [7485-tb.v](/source-7400/7485-tb.v "7485 test bench"), and see [tbhelper.v](/includes/tbhelper.v "Assert macros").

-Pass/Fail tests mean the test bench is not just doing a demonstration run of the device, with a waveform result that needs to be interpreted.
+Pass/Fail tests or tests that self-check the outputs mean the test bench is not just doing a demonstration run of the device, with a waveform result that needs to be interpreted.

 ##### Policy:

 The sequence of tests is intended to be comprehensive.
-It's intended to cover **the entire scope** of behaviour - which means running through all basic inputs (and examining all outputs); running through all mixtures and crosses of allowed inputs or a realistic sampling thereof (if not **all**, then certainly all that represent "interestingly" different mixtures); and a realistic sampling of the complete ranges of data values; a coverage of all edge-cases that are reasonably deduced from all inputs, outputs, complete ranges of data values, and the stated functionality; and all this with an awareness and an intentionality applied to the semantics of the data and semantics of the operations that the device applies.
+It's intended to cover **the entire scope** of behaviour - which means running through all basic inputs (and examining all outputs); running through all mixtures and crosses of allowed inputs or a realistic sampling thereof (if not **all**, then certainly all that represent "interestingly" different mixtures); and a realistic sampling of the complete ranges of data values; a coverage of all corner-cases that are reasonably deduced from all inputs, outputs, complete ranges of data values, and the stated functionality; and all this with an awareness and an intentionality applied to the semantics of the data, and semantics of the operations the device applies.

 ##### Guidelines:

 Two guidelines, from opposite poles:

 1. **Good Cop.** In practice, life does not usually give the chance to prove everything with 100% coverage.
+    - Get the most value out of limited coverage that "explores the parameter space";
+    - Focus on if each test is adding value by thinking about the [80%/20% rule][link-pareto];
+    - Do not try to reach an ideal of 100% of all test values; reach for an ideal in logical case coverage;
-Get the most value out of limited coverage that "explores the parameter space"; to guide whether your effort is adding value, think about the [80%/20% rule][link-pareto]; do not be redundant, do not spend unneeded effort to reach an ideal of 100%.
-Certainly do not spend run-time looping through 100% of all possibilities if you do not demonstrate what is resulting inside the loops.
+    - Certainly do not spend run-time looping through 100% of all possibilities if you do not demonstrate what is resulting inside the loops.

 2. **Bad Cop.** Applied technology and testing are usually [not good enough][link-swbugs].
 Use the advantages of Open Source - time, resources, extra thought?
-If there's any doubt, apply more diligence; the aim and goal of your work **must** be a defect-free product; cover the domain - and really: review later, to check if you covered it.
+    - If there's any doubt, apply more diligence;
+    - The aim and goal of your work **must** be a defect-free product;
+    - Cover the domain;
+    - And really: Review later, to check if you covered the domain.
 The domain here on this hardware (compared to most software) is not that huge.

 Working on a test suite late at night and it is boring...?
-Try to think of the long term; try to think of this:
+Try to think of the long term, the big picture:

     Functionality that is unassailable, works right the first time, and doesn't break at a later time?
 Priceless.